plinder-org/plinder/docs/examples/mlsb_challenge.md

 **Detailed Instructions Release:** September 24th, 2024, at the [training workshop](https://unibas.zoom.us/meeting/register/u5EkcOusrzsiHtLDImocB5PM0RLK9vC-g-kW#/registration).<br>
 **Leaderboard Opens:** October 9th, 2024 (following acceptance notifications for MLSB).<br>
 **Leaderboard Closes:** November 9th, 2024.<br>
-**Winner Notification:** Wednesday, November 27th, 2024, approximately 2-3 weeks before the workshop (before Thanksgiving).<br>
+**Winner Notification:** Wednesday, November 27th, 2024.<br>
 **MLSB Workshop:** December 14-15th, 2024.<br>

 (mlsb-rules-target)=
 ## Rules for valid model training

-- Participants MUST use the provided train and validation sets from PINDER or PLINDER; no external data augmentation is allowed.
+- Participants **MUST** use the provided train and validation sets from PINDER or PLINDER; no external data augmentation is allowed.
 - The PINDER and PLINDER datasets should be used independently; combining the sets is considered augmentation and is not allowed.
 - For inference, only the canonical sequences and structures in the evaluation sets may be used; no alternate templates or sequences are permitted.
 Inputs will be as follows:
   - PLINDER: `(SMILES, monomer protein structure, monomer FASTA)`